 Add Some Modern Farmhouse Style

 Adding some modern farmhouse style to mix with the rustic style adds a cozy element to your home.
-Simple wood paneling on the walls can be painted in a bright white to brighten up a room or a darker color to give a neutral colored room some depth.
+Simple wood paneling on the walls can be painted in a bright white with the help of interior painting company in York, Pa, to brighten up a room or a darker color to give a neutral colored room some depth.

 Add a Rustic Barn Book Reading Knook